 During busy times, they also have a catering van open in the mornings, serving hot drinks and breakfasts – something I’ll definitely take advantage of if it is open next time we head back!

-You can rent out one of their camping huts (Jabba the Hut – best name ever!), their as well as other holiday cottages on the site too, and the whole farm gives you access to some beautiful walks.
+You can rent out one of their camping huts (Jabba the Hut – best name ever!), there as well as other holiday cottages on the site too, and the whole farm gives you access to some beautiful walks.
 At reception you can also find some guides to places to visit locally if you wanted any more ideas.

 I can’t recommend it enough.
 For just £8.50 we had a beautiful stay in a family-friendly campsite, surrounded by the stunning hills of the Peak District.
 The staff were lovely, the facilities were clean, and the atmosphere was really lovely, with everyone being really friendly and enjoying their stay.